arhea/spinritectl/README.md

 SpinRite is downloaded as a `.exe` file.
 In order to create a bootable ISO for our VM we need to run SpinRite.

 #### Windows
-On Windows simply run the `SpinRite.exe` and click "Create ISO or IMG File" then "Save a Boot Image File"
+On Windows simply run the `SpinRite.exe` and click "Create ISO or IMG File" then "Save a Boot Image File".
+Place the `SpinRite.iso` in `~/SpinRite/SpinRite.iso`. `spinritectl` expects the file to be located here.

 #### macOS or Linux